A Net-Zero Climate-Resilient Future Vision

 As part of the COP26, the International Science Council launched the “COP 26 Futures We want project.”
 The COP26 website says:

-“The COP26 Futures We Want project, launched today, was commissioned ahead of the UK’s COP Presidency and included young people, Indigenous and rural communities, civil society, scientists, business and industry from across six regions of the world.”
+“The COP26 Futures We Want project, launched today, was commissioned ahead of the UK’s COP Presidency and included young people, Indigenous and rural communities, civil society, scientists, business and industry from across six world regions.”

 “Bringing together communities from the UK, Jamaica, Brazil, Kenya, United Arab Emirates, Saudi Arabia, and India, the project explored diverse perspectives and solutions on topics such as agriculture and land use, city planning, waste and water management, reforestation, ocean conservation and electricity generation.”

-Creating a globally net-zero, climate-resilient world by 2050 will require knowledge on two things – what solutions are feasible and what is desirable, which the project sought to solicit from the six strategically located countries in the world.
+Creating a globally net-zero, climate-resilient world by 2050 will require knowledge of feasible and desirable solutions.
+The project sought to solicit this knowledge from the six strategically located countries worldwide.

 These six countries provided six visions exploring what climate-resilient and net-zero looks like in their part of the world.